wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

-If a rule has an ID technique that is not in Mitre database, the ID should appear in the alert but its tactics should because there are no tactics associated with that ID.
+If a rule has an ID technique that is not in Mitre database, the ID should appear in the alert but its tactics should not because there are no tactics associated with that ID.
 Wazuh doesn't have to stop.
 In addition, a warning message will be generated.

 **Configuration sample**